 Focus More on Writing Skills than Mechanics

-When we look at student writing, it is the mechanics that stand out to us.
-We notice the misspelled words, lack of capitalization and punctuation, and the poor grammar.
-As teachers, I think these error are glaring to us.
+When we look at student writing, the mechanics stand out to us.
+We notice the misspelled words, lack of capitalization and punctuation, and poor grammar.
+As teachers, I think these errors are glaring to us.

 But here is the thing…there is so much more to writing than mechanics!
 If all we look at and focus on is the mechanics, then we are missing so many opportunities.
 That’s one of the reasons I took grammar out of writing workshop.